 Chosen, Orholam’s: Another term for the Prism.

-Chromeria, the: The ruling body of the Seven Satrapies; also a term for the school where drafters are trained.
+Chromeria, the: The ruling body of the Seven Satrapies; also a term for the academic institution where drafters are trained.

 darks: Technically known as ‘supplicants,’ these are would-be drafters who have yet to be tested for their abilities at the Chromeria or allowed full admission to the school.